-These policies provide coverage for the most common risks of auto repair.
+These insurance policies cover the most common risks of auto repair.

-This policy covers injuries and property damage caused by an auto repair shop’s vehicle, as well as repairs to business vehicles damaged by weather or vandalism.
+This insurance covers injuries and property damage caused by an auto repair shop’s vehicle, as well as repairs to business vehicles damaged by weather or vandalism.